wazuh/wazuh-documentation/source/user-manual/registering/api/api-register-linux-unix.rst

 Open a session in your Linux/Unix agent host as root user and follow these steps:

-1. Add the agent to the manager using following template:
+1. Add the Wazuh agent to the Wazuh manager using following template:

   .. code-block:: console